stevenrae33/versioned_dir/something.md

-Hello world,
+Creating a something file

-this is the something file
+making changes to the file

-Added new lines to practise git commands